retune-commons/let_it_be_3D/README.md

 # let_it_be_3D

 With let_it_be_3D we want to extend the functions of aniposelib and bring them into a pipeline structure.
-As less manual steps required as possible, standardized quality assurance and collection of metadata.
+Our goals are having as less manual steps required as possible and standardized quality assurance/collection of metadata.
-- video synchronisation
-- framerate adjustment
-- calibration validation
-- manual marker detection
-- filename checker
-- normalisation
+We provide additional methods for `video synchronisation`, `adjustment for different framerates`, `validation of anipose calibration`, `adjustment of intrinsic calibrations to croppings`, `manual marker detection`, `checking and correcting filenames` and `normalisation of the 3D triangulated dataframe`.

 <details>
 <summary> See the pipeline flowchart! </summary>